Congress passes the Global Fragility Act

 Additionally, more than 70,000 civilians have reportedly been killed since January 2016, and much of Yemen’s critical infrastructure, like the power grid and communication towers, has been impaired.
 And the economy is on the verge of collapse.
 Around one-quarter of companies in Yemen have completely closed — including the central bank, which shuttered early last year over a shortage of funds — and millions of laborers have been laid off or forced away from their income sources.

 The situation is so disastrous that the United Nations says a child under the age of 5 dies every 10 minutes from preventable causes, including hunger, disease and violence.
 Conditions for families have only deteriorated since then.

 How are people surviving in Yemen?

 Put simply: families are suffering.
 Around 190,000 people have fled to other countries for safety, but millions more are displaced and living in crowded, derelict shelters or damaged homes inside Yemen.

 And with few ways to meet their basic needs, families have told us they’ve resorted to reducing the number of meals they eat, limiting portion sizes and eating lower-quality food.
 FEWSNET classifies nearly the entire country as either in crisis or emergency levels of food insecurity, the phases right before famine when people start to employ these negative coping strategies — skipping meals, selling assets — just to survive.

 We’ve been helping people in Yemen meet their urgent needs and build better lives since 2010.
 And now, we’re focused on relieving the intense suffering of innocent people caught in the crossfire of this conflict.

-We provide food vouchers to the most vulnerable people, like Abha and her family.
+We provide food vouchers to the most vulnerable people.
 We also distribute essential supplies like blankets, toothbrushes and soap.
 Since cholera is a water-borne illness, good hygiene is critical for stopping the transmission of infectious diseases like cholera.

 Additionally, we’re helping sesame farmers improve their yields and incomes, so they can better support their families.